-My favorite thing about the Tania culottes is that you could make it work with a variety of different fabrics.
+Let’s talk Tania inspiration & ideas!
+My favourite thing about the Tania culottes is that you could make it work with a variety of different fabrics.
 Personally, I prefer the shorter version (view A) and the fuller knee length version (view B) in lighter fabrics like challis.
-And I love the longer less volume versions (views C&D) in medium weight fabrics with a little more structure, like twill.
+And I love the longer less volume versions (Views C&D) in medium weight fabrics with a little more structure, like twill.
 I just love the looks those create!
 BUT… why not switch it up?

 - Create the shorter version in a heavier wool to wear over tights during colder months.